-Add an extra layer of security to your WordPress website login page and its users.
-Enable two-factor authentication (2FA), the best protection against users using weak passwords, and automated password guessing and brute force attacks.
+Add an extra layer of security to your WordPress website login pages and protect your users.
+Enable two-factor authentication (2FA), the best protection against users using weak passwords, automated password guessing, and brute force attacks.

-Use the WP 2FA plugin to enable two-factor authentication for your WordPress administrator user, and to enforce your website users, or some of them to use 2FA.
-This plugin is very easy to use.
-It has wizards with clear instructions, so even non technical users can setup 2FA without requiring technical assistance.
+Use the WP 2FA plugin to enable two-factor authentication for your WordPress administrator, and to enforce your website users, or users with a specific role to use 2FA.
+This plugin is very easy to use; everything can be configured via wizards with clear instructions, so even non technical users can setup 2FA without requiring technical assistance.

-Browse our list of WordPress security plugins to see how our plugins can help you better manage and improve the security of your WordPress websites and users.
+Browse our list of WordPress security and administration plugins to see how our plugins can help you better manage and improve the security and administration of your WordPress websites and users.

 - Free Two-factor authentication (2FA) for all users